Luis R. Carranza, District Governor

-As Assistant Governor for District 5340, Luis guided and supported clubs in Kearny Mesa, Southeast San Diego, Mission Valley, Rancho Santa Fe, Del Mar, Solana Beach, Del Mar, San Diego Downtown Evening & Encinitas, culminating in two clubs being recognized as "Best Club of the Year."
-He also chaired the Rotary Foundation District Seminar and the "Disco Inferno" event, fostering a deeper understanding of Rotary's global impact.
+As an Assistant Governor, Luis supported diverse clubs across District 5340, including those in Kearny Mesa, Southeast San Diego, Del Mar, Solana Beach, Encinitas, and beyond.
+Under his mentorship, two clubs earned the title “Best Club of the Year.”
+He also chaired the District Rotary Foundation Seminar and the “Disco Inferno” Foundation event, helping deepen Rotarians’ understanding of Rotary’s global impact.

 He grew up in Denver, Colorado as the eldest of five boys.
 He was active in sports, service clubs and singing at Cherry Creek High School and the University of Colorado, graduating in 1983 with a BS in Finance and Real Estate.
 He has been married to his wife Evan for over 35 years and has three grown children.
 He enjoys golf, exercising and sports.